PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-07 19:44:28
+Last updated: 2024-04-07 19:45:02
-Random Quote: Sex now, we'll do the foreplay after. - Lily Aldrin
+Random Quote: Maybe people are nostalgic about high school 'cause it's, like, the last time in their life that they get to dream. - Cassie Howard